-We currently operate seven casinos: six on real estate that we own or lease and one located within a hotel owned by a third party.
-In December 2023, we began the phased opening of our newest property, Chamonix Casino Hotel ("Chamonix"), located adjacent to our existing Bronco Billy's Casino and Hotel in Cripple Creek, Colorado.
-We are currently designing our permanent American Place casino destination, which will be built adjacent to a temporary facility that we opened in February 2023.
-We are currently permitted to operate the temporary American Place facility until August 2027.
-Additionally, we benefit from seven permitted sports wagering "skins" - three in Colorado, three in Indiana, and one in Illinois.
+We currently operate seven casinos: six on real estate that we own or lease, and one located within a hotel owned by a third party.
+Additionally, we benefit from seven permitted sports wagering skins - three in Colorado, three in Indiana, and one in Illinois.
 Other companies currently operate the active online sports wagering websites under their brands, paying us a percentage of revenues, as defined, subject to annual minimum amounts.
-Regarding our remaining idle skins, we continue to evaluate whether to operate them ourselves or to have other third parties operate them.
-However, there is no certainty that we will be able to enter into agreements with replacement operators or successfully operate the skins ourselves.